jonsavage/VaultGUI/README.md

 6. List Mounted Auth Backends
 7. List Mounted Secrets
 8. Write Secrets
+9. Delete Secrets
-9. Status and Health
+10. Status and Health
-10. List Policies
+11. List Policies

 This is my first JS, React and Electron App.
 Very open to feedback.
 Please tell me if I'm going about this the wrong way.